azat-co/fullstack-javascript/chapter8/chapter8.md

     $ node –V
     $ npm –v

-If the yum Node installation fails, see if you have EPEL (just see if the command below says `epel`):
+If the yum Node.js installation fails, see if you have EPEL (just see if the command below says `epel`):

     $ yum repolist